 Popponesset Beach Flags

 Beach flags are a way to conveniently signal to Security and others that those on the beach are authorized to be there.
 Members, please help Security to do their job by showing your beach flag when requested.
-Flags are mailed out annually, to members in good standing, towards the end of May.
-For more information on your flag contact PBA: Contact Us
+Flags are mailed out annually, to PBA members in good standing, towards the end of May.
+For more information on your beach flag contact PBA: Contact Us

-Beach access for disabled or elderly residents and guests (with beach flags) is more accessible due to our boardwalk installations at Bluff Ave, Kim Path, and Squaws Lane.
+Beach access for disabled or elderly residents and guests (with beach flags) is more convenient due to our boardwalk installations at Bluff Avenue, Kim Path, and Squaws Lane.
 The Security Team may allow PBA members to drop-off those who have mobility problems by vehicle at beach entrances.
 This privilege is at the discretion of Security and is not to be used solely for beach-goer's convenience.

 Events on the Beach

 Any special event on the beach (defined as other than ordinary use of the beach) is subject to consideration for the rights of all other homeowners.
 Contact the PBA prior to scheduling an event on the beach.
 See Events and Gatherings